 While at a friend’s wedding, gluten intolerant Shireen Yates realized she had forgotten her gluten-free snack pack, so she asked a waitress if the risotto ball appetizers were gluten-free.
 The waitress asked, “How allergic are you?”
 This was a response Shireen heard one too many times.
 She wished there was a quick way to test her food on the spot.

-Shireen is now the CEO and co-founder of the San Francisco startup, Nima Labs — a company that makes connected food sensors to bring peace of mind to meal time.
+Shireen is now the CEO and co-founder of the San Francisco startup, Nima Partners — a company that makes connected food sensors to bring peace of mind to meal time.

 The company’s flagship product, Nima, is the first pocket-size sensor for gluten.
 It’s fast, easy to use, and its portability makes it convenient to test food anytime you’re out and about.
 Nima’s sensor uses chemistry to detect a protein in food at the parts per million level.
 It can test foods ranging from soups and sauces to fried items and baked goods.
 Just take a tiny sample of food, put it in a capsule, and put the capsule in Nima.